Palisades Medical Center

 Palisades Medical Center (PMC) is a 186-bed hospital located in North Bergen, New Jersey, United States, that serves a population of 400,000 in Hudson County and in Southern Bergen County.
 The non-profit medical center is part of the Hackensack Meridian Health Network.
 Connected to the hospital is The Harborage, a 247-bed nursing home and rehabilitation center.
 In 2016, PMC had more than 1,300 employees, Palisades is the largest employer in its service area and it had an annual operating budget of approximately $150 million.

 The New Jersey Hospital Association (NJHA) recognized Palisades Medical Center with its Community Outreach Award in 2011 for a program that serves residents who may not get needed healthcare services due to socioeconomic and language issues.
 Palisades Medical Center's community outreach and education programs are funded in part by Abbott Nutrition, the Aetna Foundation, The Provident Bank Foundation, Schering-Plough Corporation, TD Charitable Foundation and Toshiba America Medical Systems, Inc.

 About

 Recognition

 In 2010, New Jersey's annual healthcare report card ranked PMC one of the top hospitals in the state and first in Hudson County.
 It was also one of only two hospitals in New Jersey to receive a perfect 100% score in treating heart attack patients.
 Also in 2010, the state's annual evaluation showed that The Harborage at Palisades had "zero deficiencies" - a rating received by only 3% of health care facilities statewide - for three consecutive years.

 Names

 PMC was formerly known as North Hudson Hospital and it was located in Weehawken, New Jersey.
 In 1978, the hospital was relocated to the North Bergen waterfront and renamed Palisades General Hospital.
-In February 2016, it was formally acquired by Hackensack University Health Network and rechristened the Palisades Medical Center.
+In February 2016, it was formally acquired by Hackensack University Health Network concluding its' previous partnership with New-York Presbyterian and rechristened the Palisades Medical Center.